LSYS/rbStata/README.md

   (just press Enter to accept the default value in brackets)
   -------------------------------------------------------------

   Enter the dta file(s) you want to convert (e.g. ''auto.dta'').
-It is not necessary to key in the .dta extension (e.g. just type ''auto'').
-Press Enter to include all .dta files in the current directory.
+  (It is not necessary to key in the .dta extension (e.g., just type ''auto'').
+  Press Enter to include all .dta files in the current directory.)
   > .dta file(s) [*]:
   ...
   ```